Linzhan Mou

 I am a first-year CS Ph.D. student at Princeton, advised by Prof. Szymon Rusinkiewicz.
 I also collaborate closely with Prof. Adam Finkelstein.

-I work on vision, robot learning and machine learning at Princeton PIXL Group, with recent interests in world modeling and multi-modal reasoning for embodied agents.
+I am currently a research scientist intern at Meta AI.
+I work on vision, robotics and machine learning at Princeton PIXL Group with recent interest in world models.

 DIMO: Diverse 3D Motion Generation for Arbitrary Objects